undefined

 :

-TypeError: Cannot read properties of undefined (reading 'foo')
+TypeError: Cannot read properties of undefined (reading 'prop')

-TypeError: Cannot read properties of null (reading 'foo')
+TypeError: Cannot read properties of null (reading 'prop')

 undefined